MuhammadUnderScoreUsman/KMP-Notes-NativeUI/README.md

 ---

 ## 📸 Preview
-Check out the video demo to see the app in action:
+Check out the demo to see the app in action:
 <img src="screenshots/note_sample.png"/>

 ---